tisba/fritz-tls/README.md

 General options for `fritz-tls` are:

 * `--help` to get usage information
 * `--host` (default: `http://fritz.box`) to specify how to talk to your FRITZ!Box.
 If you want to login with username and password, specify the user in the URL: `--host http://tisba@fritz.box:8080`.
+The default username (which is sometimes randomly generated) can be found under `System` > `FRITZ!Box Users`.
 * `--insecure` (optional) to skip TLS verification when talking to `--host` in case it's HTTPS and you currently have a broken or expired TLS certificate.
 * `--verification-url` (optional) to specify what URL to use to check certificate installation.
 Defaults to `--host`.
 * `--authcheck` (optional) to only check if the provided credentials are valid.